- Download our Moving to Spain Guide (PDF)

 Mental health awareness in Spain

-Expats can be at greater risk of mental health issues, especially depression and anxiety, exacerbated by stress and loneliness.
-Fortunately for expats moving to Spain, there is a good range of mental health services, both private and publicly funded.
+Mental health in Spain deserves considerable attention, particularly as expats can be at greater risk of mental health issues, especially depression and anxiety, exacerbated by stress and loneliness.
+The Spanish government has implemented an extensive Mental Health Strategy 2022–2026 and a Mental Health Action Plan 2022–2024 to address these challenges.
+There is a good range of mental health services available, both private and publicly funded.

 Most international companies have policies in place to provide support for employees with mental health issues, and mental illness is usually covered by employee health insurance schemes, although this is worth checking.